Ultimate Guide: How to Start a Coaching Business 2023

 From there, your insurance coverage will be a personal decision.
-As we discussed before, shop around.
+Just like your business account, shop around.

 Purchasing health insurance is a lot easier than most coaches think.
 You already know the names of major health insurance companies.
 Most of those companies have individual policies.
-If you have a spouse and children, they’ll have plans to cover them as well.
+If you have a spouse and children, they’ll also have plans to cover them.
 Go to their websites and do a little research.

-In the US, you can also explore healthcare.gov if you’re in the US.
+In the US, you can also explore healthcare.gov.
 However, I have no idea how long that will continue.
-Plus, I found my health insurance premium was less expensive working directly with my insurance provider and not using healthcare.gov.
+Plus, I found my health insurance was less expensive working directly with my insurance provider and not using healthcare.gov.

-Trade and Industry Associations sometimes have information on healthcare as well.
+Trade and Industry Associations sometimes have healthcare information as well.
 Freelancers Union offers healthcare insurance.
 You can also find specialized agents through the National Association of Health Underwriters.

-According to a US poll conducted by Greenberg Quinlan Rosner Research in 2016, 40% solopreneurs (some coaches) don’t have a retirement plan.
+According to a US poll conducted by Greenberg Quinlan Rosner Research in 2016, 40% of solopreneurs (some were coaches) don’t have a retirement plan.

 Don’t be in this group.
 Speak with your financial adviser and accountant.
-Set up a retirement account, even if you can only contribute small amounts for the first few years.
+Set up a retirement account, even if you can only contribute a small amount for the first few years.